The Québec Federation of Real Estate Boards (QFREB) protects and defends the interests of Québec’s real estate brokers.

-Being better organized, more proactive and having a stronger sense of teamwork are all the more important given that we are engaged in an issue that is crucial to the future of our profession: the revision of the Real Estate Brokerage Act (REBA).
+I am very satisfied with the work that has been accomplished within our Federation.
+Being better organized, more proactive and having a stronger sense of teamwork are all the more important now that we have crossed a crucial stage for the future of our profession: the revision of the Real Estate Brokerage Act (REBA).

-It is fundamental that the rules and responsibilities associated with an act of brokerage be equally applicable to everyone, whether it be “real estate coaches” or real estate brokers whose profession is regulated by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ).
-It is a matter of fairness to real estate brokers, who are subject to strict requirements and must perform certain duties.
-It’s also about protecting clients.
-Consumers must clearly understand the risks they face when dealing with a real estate coach.
+While it is fundamental that the rules and responsibilities associated with an act of brokerage be equally applicable to everyone, whether it be “real estate coaches” or real estate brokers whose profession is regulated by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ), the government refused to subject real estate coaches to appropriate regulation.

 Patrick Juanéda, President